Suffolk County Workers’ Compensation Lawyer

 - The injury must have occurred while the worker was acting within the scope of (or in the course of) the worker’s employment

 Even when there is a basis for a workers’ compensation case, the injured worker may also have a cause of action in tort for negligence against the employer.
+An experienced workers’ compensation attorney could help an injured individual pursue a civil case against a negligent employer in Suffolk County.

 Maximizing Recovery in a Suffolk County Workers’ Compensation Case